lukfd/statistics/README.md

 - **Logorev** , Predict and understand how companies's logo's characteristics can have an economic impact on their revenues.
 (Data Mining class project)

+- **red-river-recession** , Statistical research on soil frost effects on streamflow recession in the Red River Basin (MN, U.S.A.)

 ## IDEA OF STATISTICAL QUESTIONS:

 - Song contest, Festival di Sanremo